 Starlink WiFi offers a fast, reliable and secure network for your home, office or any other area of your property.
 The product is designed to provide an affordable solution to help overcome the challenges faced by customers with limited connectivity options.
 It works with both Android and IOS devices.

 But how do you bypass the Starlink router if you don’t want to use it?

-Simply navigate via the Starlink app to the the “Settings” section of the app.
+Simply navigate via the Starlink app to the “Settings” section of the app.
 Once you have entered this section you can set bypass mode to enabled.
 The Starlink WiFi router will be completely disabled in bypass mode.

-Best mesh system to use with Starlink?
+What is the best mesh system to use with Starlink?

-As the internet continues to evolve, and more options for communication devices emerge, the need for reliable mesh network connectivity has never been greater.
+As the internet continues to evolve and more options for communication devices emerge, the need for reliable mesh network connectivity has never been greater.

 Best mesh system for Starlink?